AdobeDocs/experience-manager-screens.en/help/user-guide/replicating-data-triggers.md

 1. Click **Next** and **Publish**.

 > [!Note]
+> **Important**:
 >Replicating ContextHub configurations and audiences is done during the project setup, while replicating activities and will be required every time targeting is changed inside a channel.

 #### Result {#result}